 Richard Lyle MSP has spent years promoting the cause of Scottish showpeople.
 The Member’s Bill he introduced in December 2017 – the Travelling Funfairs (Licensing) (Scotland) Bill – is currently making its way through Parliament.

-As Convenor of the Cross-Party Group for the Scottish Showmen’s Guild, Mr Lyle (Uddingston and Bellshill), has been at the forefront of highlighting showpeople’s issues in Parliament and making sure their voices are heard.
+As Convenor of the Cross-Party Group for the Scottish Showmen’s Guild, Richard Lyle (Uddingston and Bellshill), has been at the forefront of highlighting showpeople’s issues in Parliament and making sure their voices are heard.

 But after nearly 45 years in politics, including the last ten as an MSP, Mr Lyle has made the decision to retire at May’s elections.